Buy W.P. Carey For Portfolio Diversification And Income Despite Risks

 On their 10-Q filing, they also stated,

 Annual interest expense on our unhedged variable-rate debt that does not bear interest at fixed rates at September 30, 2016 would increase or decrease by $7.8 million for each respective 1% change in annual interest rates.
+[The bold is mine]

 Recently, LIBOR hit 7-year highs.
 Carey's debt-to-equity ratio is the second highest among the triple-net lease REITs, at 1.30, above the average and median of 0.97 and 0.90, respectively.
 One Liberty Properties (NYSE:OLP) is the outlier at 1.54 that's pulling the mean higher.